VarunDhar/EMDS/README.md

 -> Check for cycles in the database relations

-Most of the program is based on Data structures and algorithms, such as Breadth First search, Depth first search, hashmaps, queues, etc.
+Most of the program is based on Data structures and algorithms, such as Breadth First Search, Depth First search, hashmaps, queues, etc.

 Tech Stack Used - CPP